 What do you do when your electronics aren’t working?
-Common wisdom is to unplug it and plug it back in.
+Conventional wisdom is to unplug it and plug it back in.
 The Sphenopalatine Ganglion Block is the same concept.
-The difference is that what is not working correctly is your nervous system, and what your unplugging and plugging back in is a ball of nerve cells called the Sphenopalatine Ganglion.
-The SPG is a non-invasive, no needles, minor office procedure that can be done in 10 minutes with patients getting up to 6 months of relief from headaches and migraines.
+The difference is that what is not working correctly in this scenario is your nervous system, and what you are unplugging and plugging back in is a ball of nerve cells called the Sphenopalatine Ganglion.
+The SPG block is a non-invasive, safe, no needles, minor office procedure that can take as little as 10 minutes – with patients getting up to six months of relief from headaches and migraines!

 In a 2018 study done by researchers from Bahrain, they performed SPG blocks using the Sphenocath device on 55 patients with a moderate to severe acute migraine headache lasting between 4 and 72 hours.
 The patients were not responsive to abortive medications.
-After performing the SPG block 71% of patients were completely migraine free at 15 minutes, 78% were migraine free at 2 hours, and 70% were migraine free at 24 hours.
+After performing the SPG block, 71% of patients were utterly migraine-free at 15 minutes, 78% were migraine-free at 2 hours, and 70% were migraine-free at 24 hours.
 An additional 27%, 20%, and 22% reported that they had at least 50% relief.

-In 2019 a study done by USA researchers and published in the scientific journal Headache, SPG blocks were performed on 88 consecutive patients with a migraine attack lasting more than 72 hours who had already failed 2 or more abortive medications.
-The researchers found that on average patients experienced 67.2% relief from their migraine in 30 minutes.
-In this study the patients received their SPG block with a needle injection, a much more invasive procedure than Dr. Smitherman performs with the Sphenocath device.
+In 2019 a study done by USA researchers and published in the scientific journal Headache, SPG blocks were performed on 88 consecutive patients with a migraine attack lasting more than 72 hours who had already failed two or more abortive medications.
+The researchers found that, on average, patients experienced 67.2% relief from their migraine in 30 minutes.
+In this study, the patients received their SPG block with a needle injection, a much more invasive procedure than Dr. Smitherman performs with the Sphenocath device.

-In 2015 researchers from Missouri published a study in the journal Headache where they compared repetitive SPG blocks with an anesthetic vs saline for chronic migraines.
-28 patients in the anesthetic group received twice weekly SPG blocks for 6 weeks.
-In this study the anesthetic treatment group had less days with headache, less average pain, less headache impact, and lower medication use than the saline group.
+In 2015 researchers from Missouri published a study in the journal Headache, where they compared repetitive SPG blocks with an anesthetic vs. saline for chronic migraines.
+Twenty- eight patients in the anesthetic group received twice-weekly SPG blocks for six weeks.
+In this study, the anesthetic treatment group had fewer days with a headache, less average pain, less headache impact, and lower medication use than the saline group.
 This study supplied evidence on the effectiveness of the SPG block for chronic migraine sufferers.

-In a 2017 study form a united team of researchers from Germany, Denmark, Spain, Belgium, and the United States, researchers performed sphenopalatine ganglion stimulation to patients over a 24 months period.
-The researchers found that the treatment patients had a “clinically relevant reduction of attack frequency”.
+In a 2017 study form a united team of researchers from Germany, Denmark, Spain, Belgium, and the United States, researchers performed sphenopalatine ganglion stimulation to patients over 24 months.
+The researchers found that the treatment patients had a “clinically relevant reduction of attack frequency.”

 How does this quick and effective headache and migraine treatment work?

-- A numbing cream is applied to the patients nostril
+- We apply a numbing cream to the patient’s nostril

-- Dr. Smitherman inserts a specially designed catheter called the Sphenocath into the nasal cavity.
-Placing it in a very specific position.
+- Dr. Smitherman inserts a specially designed catheter into the nasal cavity, placing it in a very specific position.

-- An anesthetic called 2% lidocaine is pushed through the catheter into the back of the nasal cavity where it pools in what is essentially a cup shaped area.
+- An anesthetic called 2% lidocaine gets pushed through the catheter into the back of the nasal cavity, where it pools in a cup-shaped area.

 Can I get an SPG block while on my other medications?

 Dr. Smitherman accepts many insurance plans.
-Dr. Smitherman will bill your insurance company for your office visit, and any trigger point injections given at the time of your appointment.
+He will bill your insurance company for your office visit, and any trigger point injections given at the time of your appointment.
 However, insurance companies do not currently cover the SPG block.

-If you think you could benefit from working with Dr. Smitherman please book a free 15 minute consultation or appointment online.
+If you think you could benefit from working with Dr. Smitherman a free 15 minute consultation with Dr. Smitherman.